 And the beauty is, that this is just the start for Isaac and his team, his plan is now to use Everperform to help measure personal ownership, team influence and capabilities as well as creating meaningful and evidence based development goals to enable better coaching conversations.
 And we can't wait to watch his team's success as a result!

-Read more about Isaac, including him with his favourite instrument 'the whiteboard' in this article.
+Read our full HappyCo Case Study to learn more about improving productivity and team happinesses.
+You can also read more about Isaac, including him with his favourite instrument 'the whiteboard' in this article.